febos/SQUARNA/README.md

 # Input format

-    For input SQUARNA uses a fasta-like format with the "name" lines starting with ">" symbol and the following lines treated as the data lines.
+    For inputfile SQUARNA uses a fasta-like format with the "name" lines starting with ">" symbol and the following lines treated as the data lines.
 The order of lines in which SQUARNA will read the data is defined by the inputformat (if) parameter, see below.
 By default,